The translation of this document is outdated.

 Section 49.
 The operation of an unlawful binding

-regulation or other regulatory enactment or specific paragraphs
+regulation or other laws and regulations or specific paragraphs

-of such issued by a city or municipality council, except the
+of such issued by a council, except for the operation of

-operation of decisions taken in accordance with the procedures of
+decisions taken in accordance with the procedures of Section 47

-Section 47 of this Law, may be suspended by a substantiated order
+of this Law, may be suspended by a substantiated order of the

-Development.
-The order shall indicate the paragraphs of the
+The order shall indicate the paragraphs of the specific binding

-which shall be examined the issue regarding revocation of the
+meeting for the examination of the issue regarding revocation of

-relevant binding regulations or other regulatory enactment or
+the relevant binding regulations or other law or regulation or

 specific paragraphs of such.
 The Minister for Environmental